 Nothing says summer in the Midwest like a cold pint and the best cheese on the planet.
-Seriously: The first U.S. cheesery to win the world cheese championship (yes, that is a thing) in almost 30 years is in Monroe.
+Seriously: The first U.S. cheesery to win the world cheese championship (yes, that is a thing) in almost 30 years is in Monroe, Wisconsin.
 The honor solidifies the artisanal-cheese-making cred and Swiss heritage that run deep in Green County, where Monroe is dubbed the cheese capital of the country, and, 20 minutes north, the village of New Glarus is known as America’s Little Switzerland.
 Plus, there’s craft beer.
 Of course.
 Here’s the plan.

 Day 1: Monroe

 Start at Alp and Dell, a cheese store that fronts the flagship Emmi Roth USA cheese plant—winner of the 2016 World Championship Cheese Contest with its nutty, full-flavored Grand Cru Surchoix—for a guided creamery tour (Monday through Saturday).
 Your guide, Swiss-born owner Tony Zgraggen, will dish on the cheese-making process and, if you’re lucky, yodel a farewell.

 Hungry?
 Baumgartner’s Cheese Store & Tavern, the state’s oldest cheese shop, is one of the few eateries in the region serving rare Limburger.
 Summon your inner foodie—and your cojones—and order a sandwich smeared with the über-stinky cheese made with the same bacteria that produce foot odor (yep, for real).
 Can’t stomach that much?
 Grab a tiny toothpick tasting and buck up.

 Wash it down at Minhas Craft Brewery, the country’s second-oldest brew house.
 Go for the creamy Huber Bock lager, one of a dozen on tap.
 The $12 tour will take you all the way back to 1845.